fuchstraumer/fuchstraumer.github.io/_posts/2018-7-20-Asset-Loading-Plugin.md

 fully - or because there are requests for us to process.
 If there are requests to process we pop a request from the queue and grab a factory function pointer.
 Once we've done that, we unlock the lock so that other threads can potentially acquire it.

 From there, it's just a matter of executing the two function pointers we have.
-I will admit here that I'm not sure how to handle having more than one thread - as it's possible that a user could request data from the asset we have currently queue to load.

 ##### Potential Issues and Fixes When Using Multiple Threads

-I quickly noted during my tests (running `ResourceContextSceneTest` in VulpesSceneKit) that attempting to join my two worker threads was failing on a deadlock.
+I quickly noted during my tests (running `ResourceContextSceneTest` in VulpesSceneKit) that attempting to join my two worker threads (when stopping the system) was failing on a deadlock.
 And behavior here became weird - calling `notify_all()` would cause a crash, as the notified thread would check requests and get an invalid value for `empty()` - as it's size had gone to the max for a `size_t`, and retrieving the first element caused a segfault.
 Which felt a little odd.

+I believe the issue related to not using a `std::recursive_mutex`: this object is able to propagate state across multiple threads competing for it, so switching to that plus adding another check for the `shutdown` flag (if true, we return immediately before executing further) seemed to fix the problem for now.

 ### Call a User-Supplied "Signal" Function

+Once out loading is complete, we're going to call the user supplied signal function - this lets the user process the data further in ways they see fit.
+In the case of loading (for example) a compressed texture from disk, this will be taking it from RAM and getting it into VRAM - along with performing the same for things like loaded `.obj` model data and the like.
+But there's a slight problem in our signal function signature that will quickly become apparent in-use:

+{% highlight cpp %}
+using SignalFunctor = void(*)(void* loaded_data);
+{% endhighlight %}

+The function signature assumes that we are either working with a static function, or a member function of the appropriate signature.
+The latter will probably be
+common: I myself had some `ObjModel` class with a `FinalizeCreation(void* data)` function that I wanted to call - and quickly realized that wait a sec this won't work.
+We can't use member functions with our C-style interface, and the other option would be some less-than-ideal thing like:

+{% highlight cpp %}

+{% endhighlight %}

 ### Afterthoughts and Conclusion